ABOUT THE COMPANY

 The world of speciality coffees goes from strength to strength and now dominates the coffee agenda, reinforced by various forms of organic and ethical certification.

 But we at Sea Island felt that, within this greater speciality family, a group of cousins existed who were not receiving proper attention or recognition.
-These Arabica coffees, from a wide base of locations, shared various characteristics which were entirely distinct from the general run of specialty coffees.
+These Arabica coffees, from a wide base of locations, shared various characteristics which were entirely distinct from the general run of speciality coffees.

 They tended to come from small islands with limited cultivation acreage not capable of serious expansion and often with tiny populations to boot but, nevertheless, islands lying well within the tropics & sub-tropics and exposed to healthy maritime winds compensating, in the case of lower growing elevations, for less mountainous terrains.